Sep 18, 2013

 On a side note, the voice acting by Anno Hideaki (famous for being the chief director of Evangelion TV and movie series) I thought was quite amusing; it fit the out-of-it character of the main character pretty well, although at the more emotional moments of the movie, it lacked depth.

 Overall, it was a very enjoyable 2 hours.
-It made me laugh, it made me cry at the right moments, it made me stare at the screen with a slack jawed expression because the scene was just too beautiful.
+It made me laugh, it made me cry at the right moments, it made me stare at the screen with a slack jawed expression because some scenes were just too beautiful.

-Finally, I found the criticism and hate it’s receiving (especially in Korea) was a bit overblown.
+Finally, I found the criticism and controversy it’s generating (especially in Korea) was a bit overblown.
 If anything, I found it to be quite critical of war and Japan attacking other nations (at several points in the movie, the characters say that Japan is going down a path of ruin [along with Germany] ).

 I think it’s best to enjoy this as a piece, a work of art, rather than read too deep into it.
-Watch it just as a story of the life and love of a man who simply loved aircrafts.
+I advise you to watch it just as a story of the life and love of a man who simply loved aircrafts.